 Once MacPorts is installed and your environment is properly configured, PyMVPA is installed using a single command:

-> $ sudo port install py25-pymvpa +scipy +nibabel +hcluster +libsvm > +matplotlib +pywavelet
+> $ sudo port install py27-pymvpa +scipy +nibabel +hcluster +libsvm > +matplotlib +pywavelet

-If this is your first time using MacPorts Python 2.5 will be automatically installed for you.
-However, an additional step is needed:
+If this is your first time using MacPorts Python 2.7 will be automatically installed for you.
+However, an additional step might be needed: